Karandev2007/KyraDock/README.md

 # **KyraDock**

-**KyraDock** is a smart, AI-powered assistant built for developers.
+**KyraDock** is a smart, AI powered assistant built for developers.
 Inspired by devices like the Echo Show, it runs on a Raspberry Pi and gives you full control over how it works.
 From voice control and automation to running apps and managing smart home devices.

 ---

-## **What Makes KyraDock Special**
+## **What Makes KyraDock Special?**

 * **Always on voice mode**:
   Say “Hey Kyra” to wake it anytime

 * **ChatBot Powered by AI**:
-  Kyra understands natural language and replies using fast cloud based AI (like Groq).
+  Kyra understands user language and replies using fast cloud based AI (like Groq).

 * **Voice Output**:
   Kyra speaks back using a realistic female voice.
 If she’s talking and you say “Hey Kyra” again, she’ll stop right away and listen.